mckennapsean/dissertation/content/06-security.md

 ### Visualization Artifacts: Data Sketches

 ![
-  An overview of the twenty data sketches we evaluated with a cyber security analyst; this feedback was critical to our redesign of a cyber security dashboard in [@fig:dashboard2].
-We categorized each sketch into four groups: network graphs, maps, aggregated charts, and time.
-Several data sketches we pulled from existing literature [@Fischer2014; @Koike2005; @Taylor2009].
+  This is an overview of the twenty data sketches we evaluated with a cyber security analyst; this feedback was critical to our redesign of a cyber security dashboard in [@fig:dashboard2].
+We categorized each sketch into four
+  groups: network graphs, maps, aggregated charts, and time.
+Several data sketches we pulled from existing literature [@Fischer2014; @Koike2005;
+  @Taylor2009].
 We provide a full-page version of each data sketch in the Appendix.
 ](figures/methods/sketches.pdf){#fig:sketches width="100%"}

 <!-- APPENDIX: add in and link or url? -->